CHIMICHURRI NOURISH BOWL

 Preheat oven to 400 degrees F.

-Fill 1/2 of your serving bowl with roasted veggies, fill 1/4 with grain and the last 1/4 with beans.
+Serve: Fill your serving bowl with 1/3 of the roasted veggies and beans.
+Add about 1/2 cup of grain of choice.
 Add a few slices of avocado and top with chimichurri sauce.
 A sprinkle of pepitas (pumpkin seeds) or sunflower seeds would be great too.
 Mix together and enjoy this zesty and delicious combination!

 I’ve made the chimichurri minus an ingredient or two, oregano or vinegar, and it has still been an amazing sauce.
 I’ve also subbed in water for some of the oil with good results.